Flow morphology and patterns in porous media convection: A persistent homology analysis: Governing equations

 \section{Governing equations}

-We consider convective porous media flows at the Darcy scale, i.e., the flow properties averaged over a Reference Elementary Volume (REV) \citep{whitaker1998method,nield2006convection}.
+We consider convective porous media flows at the Darcy scale, i.e., the flow properties averaged over a Reference Elementary Volume (REV) \citep{whitaker1998method,nield2017convection}.
 In particular, we focus on density-driven flows in which the source of buoyancy is due to a temperature-induced density field, and with the solid locally in thermal equilibrium with the liquid phase.
 We consider thermally driven flows, as they are relevant to both the one-sided and two-sided configurations~\citep{hu2023effects}.
-However, the same dimensionless equations apply to solutal convection (e.g., relevant to geological CO$_2$ storage).
+However, the same dimensionless equations apply to solutal convection.
 The governing equations in dimensional and dimensionless form are presented in \S\ref{sec:problem} and in \S\ref{sec:adimeq}, respectively, and the data analysed are discussed in \S\ref{sec:num}.